Work with any number of websites

 View key indicators on a chart

 The chart displays the position of all key indicators over the chosen period of time.
 You can easily turn individual indicators on or off by checking and unchecking their box.
-This allows you to view either the performance of individual indicators or to compare the performance of sets of indicators over time.
+This allows you to either view the performance of individual indicators or to compare the performance of sets of indicators over time.

-View detailed data for any day
+View detailed data for a specific day

 Whenever you hover over the chart, you will see detailed information for that given day.
 As you move your cursor to the next day, the information automatically changes to reflect your new position in the chart.
 This is very useful for a quick day-on-day comparison or to follow trends.